 Crabada’s assets include NFTs of crab warriors, along with the tokens $CRA, $TUS, and $CRAM (click here to read more about the game’s tokenomics).

 Players are required to purchase Crabada NFTs via the game’s own Marketplace before joining any of the available game modes in the Crabada Kingdom.
 As of this writing, one crab NFT can be obtained for as low as 16,000 $TUS ($4.61), and as high as 20,000,000 $TUS ($5,760.40), per Crabada Marketplace).

-$TUS is an in-game currency that can be earned via gameplay including Mining, Looting, Lending Crabs via the Tavern.
-The token can also be bought through a Decentralized Exchange (DEX).
+$TUS is an in-game currency that participants can earn via gameplay, which includes Mining, Looting, Lending Crabs via the Tavern.
+Users can also obtain the token through Decentralized Exchanges (DEXs).
 As of this writing, $TUS is trading at $0.0002861, with a $377,951 market cap, and a 24-hour volume of $47,126 (per CoinMarketCap).

-$CRAM is a special token earned through staking $CRA, and can be used for in-game perks as well as exclusive rewards.
+$CRAM is a special token that users can earn via staking $CRA.
+Players can use the token for in-game perks and exclusive rewards.